Points of Pride

 - New Miami Graduates Land Where They Planned—More than 91% of Miami University students who graduated August 2012–May 2013 were employed or in graduate school by Fall 2013.

-- Miami ranks 1st in the U.S. among schools with an exceptionally strong commitment to teaching in the 2015 U.S.News & World Report rankings.
+- Miami ranks 1st in the U.S. among public universities with an exceptionally strong commitment to teaching in the 2015 U.S.News & World Report rankings.
 Miami has appeared in the top three on this list for the past five years.

 - In the latest Institute for International Education report on the number of students studying abroad, Miami ranks 3rd among public doctoral institutions nationwide.
 The latest figures show approximately 40% of Miami students study abroad before they graduate.
 (2013)

 - In the 2015 edition of America's Best Colleges, U.S. News ranks Miami's engineering program 29th in the nation in the category of "Best Undergraduate Engineering Programs where the highest degree is a bachelor's or master's."